yuehaowang/lets_CG/README.md

 ### Row-major v.s.
 Column-major order

-`mat` in GLSL reads input data in column-major order not row-major order, which means `mat2(1, 2, 3, 4)` will construct a matrix:
+`mat` in GLSL reads input data in column-major order not row-major order, e.g. `mat2(1, 2, 3, 4)` will construct a matrix like

 ```math
 1  3